 Growth Of The Food Delivery Segment And Cloud Kitchens In UAE

-Considering the growing demand for online food delivery, restaurant operators in UAE are now preferring to open a cloud kitchen instead of a brick and mortar restaurant.
+Considering the growing demand for online food delivery, restaurant operators in the UAE are now preferring to open a cloud kitchen instead of a brick-and-mortar restaurant.
 The low cost of experimentation and lower risks further encourage both new as well as established restaurateurs to venture into the cloud kitchen business.

 On the other hand, several cloud kitchen operators and Kitchen as a service (KaaS) providers have also come up in UAE that provides the infrastructure, equipment, and utilities to facilitate the operations.

 For instance, in the year 2017, Deliveroo, the London-based food delivery service, launched a new kitchen concept in Dubai.
 It was the first-ever remote kitchen that provided shared kitchen space for free to some of the famous restaurants such as, Burger and Lobster, Clinton St. Baking Company, and Joga.
 This collaboration enabled these restaurants to deliver to the places they couldn’t serve before.